Rigidity of equilibrium states and unique quasi-ergodicity for horocyclic foliations: Prerequisites

 \begin{theorem}[Proposition $6.2$ in \cite{EqStatesCenter}] If $\mathtt f=(f_t)_t$ is a topologically mixing Anosov flow and $\varphi$ is H\"older, then $\Eq(\mathtt f,\varphi)=\Eq(f_1,\varphi^1)=\{\muf\}$, where

 \end{theorem}

-From now on $\mathtt f=(f_t)_t$ denotes an Anosov flow in the hypotheses of the \hyperlink{main}{Main Theorem} with symbolic model $\pi: S(A,R)\to M$, and $\varphi:M\to \Real$ is a fixed H\"older function.
+From now on $\mathtt f=(f_t)_t$ denotes a metric Anosov flow in the hypotheses of the \hyperlink{main}{Main Theorem} with symbolic model $\pi: S(A,R)\to M$, and $\varphi:M\to \Real$ is a fixed H\"older function.
 It is not loss of generality (by subtracting the pressure to $\varphi$) to assume

 We recall one possible construction of the equilibrium state associated to the system $(\mathtt f,\varphi)$.
 The map $\phi=\varphi\circ \pi$ is H\"older continuous, and one is led to consider equilibrium states for suspended flows.
 Due to the structure of these, it is enough to consider equilibrium states for $\sigma:\Sigma_A\to \Sigma_A$, replacing the potential $\phi$ by its integrated version